 We implemented and evaluated two variants of this strategy.
 The pseudo code for the first one is in Figure 5.
 In this variant, the joining node, n, computes rough coordinates from a set of random nodes and performs a series of greedy walks in the overlay towards the closest node.
 It starts each walk from a random node and uses the rough coordinates to estimate distances to guide the walk.
 This search stops when the number of walks reaches a maximum value or when the predicted distance to the closest node found is below a threshold t.
 Our current implementation sets the threshold to the average distance to the closest neighbor computed over the set of all nodes visited during the search process.
-When the search stops, the node probes

-'''

-probed = Probe(random nodes)

-allVisited = probed

-CalculateCoordinates(probed)

-numWalks = 0

-numWalks++

-nearNode = PickRandom(allVisited)

-visited = nearNode

-probed += Probe(nearNode)

-currentClosest = nearNode

-visited += GetNeighbors(nearNode)

-nodes = GetPredictedClosest(visited, m)

-foreach node in nodes

-probed += Probe(node)

-nearNode = closerToMe(node,nearNode)

-CalculateCoordinates(probed)

-while (currentClosest != nearNode)

-allVisited += visited

-probed += Probe(GetPredictedClosest(allVisited,k))

-CalculateCoordinates(probed)

-while (DistanceTo(nearNode) > t

-and numWalks < maxWalks)

-'''
+When the search stops, the node probes the k predicted closest nodes and uses the measured distances and their coordinates to recompute its coordinates.
+We use k = 4because our previous results indicate that PIC hybrid performs well with this value.

+The second variant is in Figure 6.
+It incurs a higher overhead but it achieves better accuracy because nodes refine their coordinates at each step of the search process.
+More precisely, the joining node n probes the m predicted closest neighbors at each step and it uses the measured distance to select the closest neighbor. n also recomputes its coordinates using all nodes probed so far.
+Our current implementation uses m = 2.
+Additionally, n probes the k predicted closest nodes at the end of each probed = Probe(random nodes) allVisited = probed CalculateCoordinates(probed) numWalks = 0do numWalks++ nearNode = PickRandom(allVisited) visited = nearNode probed += Probe(nearNode) do currentClosest = nearNode visited += GetNeighbors(nearNode) nodes = GetPredictedClosest(visited, m) foreach node in nodes probed += Probe(node) nearNode = closerToMe(node,nearNode) CalculateCoordinates(probed) while (currentClosest != nearNode) allVisited += visited probed += Probe(GetPredictedClosest(allVisited,k)) CalculateCoordinates(probed) while (DistanceTo(nearNode) > tand numWalks < maxWalks)

-Figure 6.
-Optimized close node discovery algorithm with progressive coordinate refinement.
+Fig. 6.
+Optimized close node discovery algorithm with progressive coordinate refi nement.